How You Can Help

 Can I go to the disaster zone and volunteer?

 Unfortunately the DEC cannot facilitate arranging volunteers in the field as we are a fundraising only organisation.
-It is best to contact someone like VSO or Doctors of the World.
+However, it may be useful to contact someone like VSO or Doctors of the World.

 - VSO - http://www.vso.org.uk/